pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 ```
 ** layout.actions.ts **

-The layout actions will be dispatched every time an user action is made (closing and opening sidebar, opening a modal) or certain window events happen (window resizing).
+The layout actions will be dispatched every time when an user action is made (closing and opening sidebar, opening a modal and so on) or when certain events happen (window resizing).

 ```
 import {Action} from '@ngrx/store';